Celebration High School

 Celebration High School is a public four year high school located in Celebration, Florida, United States.
 It is a part of the School District of Osceola County, Florida.
+It is one of two schools in the Osceola County district to offer the International Baccalaureate (IB) program.

+Christopher Todd, the current principal as of 2026, puts pride in the school's diversity of programs and their success, specifically its Visual and Performing Arts, IB Program, and AFJROTC.
+Every morning announcement, he quotes a saying, "Good, better, best.
+Never let it rest.
+'Til your good is better and your better is best."
+With such determination, he hopes to bring Celebration High School up to an 'A' school and to continue supporting both staff and students on a journey for everyone to reach "their fullest potential."

 Overview

 Celebration High School was graded a 'B' school by the Florida Department of Education.
-It features an International Baccalaureate program.
-The graduation rate is currently 92%.
+The graduation rate in 2025 was 97%.

 Students have the opportunity to take Advanced Placement course work and exams.
 The AP participation rate at Celebration High School is 55%.
 The school currently has a College Readiness Score of 44.1/100.0.
 29% of students are economically disadvantaged, and are eligible for free (29%) or reduced-price (1%) lunch as of 2021.

+Celebration High School graduates have gone on to attend a wide range of colleges and universities across Florida and the United States.
+Many students continue their education at top state universities such as University of Florida, University of Central Florida, Florida State University, and the University of South Florida.
+Others have earned admission to highly selective out-of-state institutions, including New York University, University of Pennsylvania, Northeastern University, Johns Hopkins University, California Institute of Technology, University of California, Davis, Dartmouth College, Brown University, and Cornell University.

 Athletics

 Celebration High School competes in the Florida High School Athletic Association (FHSAA) using the nickname of "The Storm."
 The football field, which is located in front of the main school buildings and parking lot, is currently named “La Rosa Field at John Bushey Stadium”.
-The stadium is named after Celebration High School’s first principal John Bushey, and La Rosa Realty currently owns the naming rights.
+The stadium is named after Celebration High School's first principal John Bushey, and La Rosa Realty currently owns the naming rights.
 The Celebration Storm Football, Flag Football, Soccer, and Lacrosse, teams all play their home games on this field.

 Athletic Programs offered at Celebration High School: